Center InformationBrittany Depp, MA, CCRP

 Study patients are drawn largely from the clinical activities of Washington University Medical Center.
-Washington University operates the nation's third largest academic clinical practice group, called Washington University Physicians, and made up of 976 physicians in more than 50 specialties and subspecialties.
-Washington University Physicians provide comprehensive care at more than 35 clinical office sites throughout the St. Louis area.
+Washington University operates the nation's third largest academic clinical practice group, Washington University Physicians.
+The group is made up of 976 physicians in more than 50 specialties and subspecialties.
+Washington University physicians provide comprehensive care at more than 35 clinical office sites throughout the St. Louis area.

 Washington University Physicians Clinical Activities, FY 2008:

 - Hospital Admissions: 68,681 (BJH, SLCH)

 Through its affiliations with Barnes-Jewish Hospital and St. Louis Children's Hospital, Washington University also has access to the patient pool of BJC HealthCare.
 BJC is a consortium of 13 area hospitals, including Barnes-Jewish and St. Louis Children's hospitals, and is one of the nation's largest nonprofit healthcare providers.
 In total, BJC experiences roughly 727,000 patient contacts annually (combined hospital admissions, home health visits and emergency department visits).